-Finding the best (or least bad) solution to a problem with significant stakes attached warrants careful and systematic attention to fully understanding the problem itself; identifying and developing alternatives for its solution, determining with reasonable completeness the consequences associated with each alternative, assessing those consequences, and, finally, using that analysis to make a decision or recommendation.
+Finding the best (or least bad) solution to a problem with significant stakes attached warrants careful and systematic attention to fully understanding the problem itself; identifying and developing alternatives for its solution, determining with reasonable completeness the consequences associated with each alternative, assessing those consequences, and, finally, using that analysis to make a decision or recommendation.1 solution.

-1. Understand the problem.
-Recognizing there is a difficult problem and having considerable relevant expertise does not guarantee sufficient understanding to reach the best solution.
 It's important first to thoroughly understand the context.
 To take a very simple example, suppose our "problem" is to insert a fastener in a block of wood.
 If at first inspection the fastener appears to be a nail, it is natural to consider alternatives that involve hammers.
-If a closer look reveals the fastener is a screw, then it's apparent the hammers in our toolbox are less useful than the appropriate screwdriver.
-That is, lack of understanding can greatly affect the solution.
+If a closer look reveals the fastener is a screw, then it's apparent the hammers in our toolbox are less useful than the appropriate screwdriver.2 That is, lack of understanding can greatly affect the solution.